dempe/blog/resources/posts/various-solutions-to-3sum.md

 ## Quadratic Algorithm

 The quadratic algorithm takes a completely different approach.
-For each element of the array, we create two pointers that point the first and last elements of the remaining elements.
+For each element of the array, we create two pointers that point the first and last elements[^0] of the remaining elements.
 In the inner loop, we increment the start pointer and decrement the end pointer if a triplet sums to zero.

-If the sum is less than zero, we know we need to increment the start pointer.
+If the sum is less than zero, we know we need[^0] to increment the start pointer.
 The array is sorted, so the only way to get a larger sum is to increment the lower pointer.
 Likewise, if the sum is greater than zero, we need to decrement the end pointer to try to find a lower value.

 - **Time complexity**: $O(n^2)$
 - **Space complexity**: $O(1)$